qbradq/sharduo/README.md

 * Doors, signs and decoration

 ## Next Milestone - Mining Vertical ##
-The next milestone set for ShardUO is to implement the Mining skill vertical including all features required to mine ore and smelt it into ingots.
-Many other basic supporting features are also slated before the first alpha including vendors, mounts, pack animals, and banking.
+The next milestone set for ShardUO is to banking and trade including check and pay-from-bank support.

 ### Known Defects ###

 ### Required Features and Tasks ###
+* Checks
+* Pay vendors from gold in bank
+* Secure trade

 ### Nice to Haves ###
 * Feedback GUMP